 AMD announced its Ryzen 7000 CPUs in August 2022, last year.
 The Ryzen 7 7700X and Ryzen 5 7600X, together with the Ryzen 9 CPUs, went on sale towards the end of September.
 The Ryzen 7 7700X has a launch price of $399, while the Ryzen 5 7600X was priced at $299 MSRP.
 There’s around a 29% price difference between both CPUs.
 Or it is approximately a 33% increase from the 7600X to 7700X.

-However, at the time of publishing this review, the Ryzen 7 7700X retails for around $299 to $349.
-Meanwhile, the Ryzen 5 7600X retails for about $244 to $249.
+UPDATE: Q2 2023 quick update, the 7700X and 7600X CPUs are now discounted.
+Both CPUs are currently selling for about $50 less than their launch price.
 You can also get a STAR WARS Jedi: Survivor game when you buy select AMD Ryzen 7000 Series processors.
 However, the free game is a limited promotion and is available at the time.
+I don’t know when the free game bundle promo will last.
+For the latest pricing and availability, kindly check them below. (#ad)

 Ryzen 7 7700X vs Ryzen 5 7600X Review Conclusion: So, Which One?